 The Board participates in the Ontario Municipal Employees Retirement System ("OMERS"), a multi-employer plan, on behalf of its employees.
-The plan is a contributory defined benefit pension plan.
-The plan is a defined benefit plan which specifies the amount of the retirement benefit to be received by the employees based on the length of services and rates of pay.
+The plan is a contributory defined benefit pension plan that specifies the amount of the retirement benefit to be received by the employees based on the length of services and rates of pay.

-During 2016, the Board contributed \$138,747 (2015 - \$134,508) to OMERS on behalf of its employees for current service.
+During 2017, the Board contributed \$146,505 (2016 - \$138,747) to OMERS on behalf of its employees for current service.
 Contributions are included as an expenditure on the Statement of Operations.